Machine learning based luminance analysis of a $\mu$LED array: Abstract

 \section{Abstract}

-In the past years, the development of µLED arrays gained momentum since they combine the advantages of LEDs, such as high brightness and longevity, with a high resolution of a micro-scaled structure.
-For the development, spatially resolved measurements of luminance and color of single µLEDs and the entire light-emitting surface are analyzed as they are crucial for the visual perception.
-However, the former is time intense in measurement and evaluation, and the latter suffers from interference caused by nonfunctional µLEDs.
-This paper presents a method to perform both analyzes with a single measurement using unsupervised machine learning.
-The results suggest that a precious reconstruction of the µLEDs and a more accurate characterization µLED arrays can be achieved.
+In the past years, the development of µLED arrays gained momentum since they combine the advantages of LEDs, such as high brightness and longevity, with the high resolution of a micro-scaled structure.
+For their development, spatially resolved measurement of luminance and color of single µLEDs and the entire light-emitting surface are usually analyzed as they quantify the visual perception.
+However, studying individual µLEDs is time-consuming to measure and evaluate, while examining the entire light-emitting area suffers from interference from non-functioning µLEDs.
+This paper presents a method to perform both analyzes with a single measurement employing unsupervised machine learning.
+The results suggest that a precise reconstruction of the µLEDs and a more accurate characterization µLED arrays is achieved.